Sytuacja społeczno-gospodarcza kraju

 Consumer tendency

-Consumer concerns about the threat posed by the current situation in Ukraine are either smaller or similar to those expressed a month before.
-According to 29% of respondents (similar to May 2025), the conflict on Ukrainian territory poses a major threat to Poland's sovereignty and independence, while 24% consider it as a significant threat to the Polish economy (vs. 26%).
-According to 7% of respondents (vs. 8% in May 2025) the war in Ukraine is a major threat to their personal financial situation.
-Only 1% (vs. 2% a month before) definitely fear losing their job or having to close their own business because of the war, while 8% still see the possibility of such a situation.
+Consumer concerns about the threat posed by the current situation in Ukraine are either slightly smaller or similar to those expressed a month ago.
+According to 28% of respondents, the war on Ukrainian territory poses a major threat to Poland's sovereignty and independence, while 23% consider it a significant threat to the Polish economy (compared to 24% previously).
+According to 6% of respondents, this conflict poses a major threat to their personal financial situation (vs. 7% in June 2025).
+About 2% (vs. 1% a month before) definitely fear losing their job or having to close their own business due to the war, while 8% consider such a situation possible, similarly as in June 2025.

 CURRENT CONSUMER